 The CISO, the Chief Compliance Officer and the Director of Human Resources develop annual training related to information security and the effective use of Green Dot's information systems.
 New employees and contractors are required to attend information security training as part of their orientation, acknowledging in writing that they have read and understand our Information Security Policy.
-All employees are required annually to take information security training and annually acknowledge that they have read and understand the Information Security Policy.
-Training awareness topics include authentication procedures, email security precautions, phishing awareness and regulatory and policy compliance.
+All employees are required annually to take information security training awareness topics include authentication procedures, email security precautions, phishing awareness and regulatory and policy compliance.
 Training completion is tracked and reported on by the Compliance department.